danmaclean/summer_school_2015/mining-sequence-for-effectors/01-signalp.md

 It is therefore a complex heuristic and its internal models of what constitute a signal peptide may in fact be very different from those that you are interested in, which means that we must examine the output very carefully.

 > ## Run SignalP 3.0 {.challenge}
-> + Start a new history and from the  Training data library, load in the data in Effector Classification
+> + Start a new history and from the  `Summer School` data library, load in the data in `Effector Classification`
 > + Find the SignalP 3.0 tool under `Protein Analysis`
 > + Select your `unclassified.fa` file as the sequences in `Fasta file of protein sequences`
 > + Select Eukaryote